ericfortis/camelana/docs/README.md

 ## 3. Tweak glyphs
 Tweak chars that don't look good in code. e.g., 0, 1, brackets, slashes, ?, :

-e.g., scale up the `?` `:` chars, and add some padding other chars that look crowded.
+e.g., scale up the `?` `:` chars, and add some padding to chars that look crowded.

 ## 4. Draw ligature glyphs